stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 Processing Data Files
 ---------------------

 Processing nightly batch files from one of the client's vendors was another big win for durability.
-The vendor had a history of sending new and interesting transactions on a semi-regular basis.
+The vendor has a history of sending new and interesting transactions on a semi-regular basis.
 Not enough to be really annoying, but enough to burn a day screwing around with recovery every few months or so.

 The original approach would retry entire files, and attempted to leverage an almost-idempotent transaction id.
 However, there was a heuristic involved that was not always accurate.